 A convenient takeout spot comes after about 30 to 45 minutes, just beyond the Tumalo Road bridge over the Deschutes.
 Dry off and walk a few blocks to The Bite, which hosts several food carts in the heart of town.
 Paddlers can return to Tumalo Road and head upstream, back toward your put-in point.
 Floaters should have a second vehicle in Tumalo to serve as a shuttle.

-Hikers, meanwhile, can find less-visited corners of the region by hiking the Gray Butte Trail, which sits just northeast of Smith Rock.
+By day, hikers can find less-visited corners of the region by hiking the Gray Butte Trail, which sits just northeast of Smith Rock.
 The path affords sweeping views of the surrounding Crooked River National Grassland — covered in sagebrush, juniper and springtime wildflowers — and offers another perspective on Smith Rock’s famous rock formations.
-Back in Redmond, celebrate your day with local craft beer, arcade games and fresh fare from a handful of food carts at Otto’s Landing.
+A short drive away in Redmond, celebrate your day with local craft beer, arcade games and fresh fare from a handful of food carts at Otto’s Landing.

 Around Central Oregon, the fun doesn’t stop when the sun sets.
 Stargaze under the region’s famously clear night skies, buoyed by its high elevation and lack of light pollution.
 The University of Oregon’s Pine Mountain Observatory opens its doors on summer weekends, roughly 34 miles southeast of Bend.
 Farther east, Prineville Reservoir State Park, designated as an International Dark Sky Park, offers clear skies and hosts summertime stargazing programs with rangers — sometimes with the aid of telescopes.
 If you want to stay the night, book a room at The Spot at Smith Rock guest house, with an astronomer-led stargazing experience from an observatory out back.